billy-bertrand/Programming-Challenges/15-Snake In a Maze/README.md

 # How did I solve the problem

-The core of my solution is the `solve` function. `
+The core of my solution is the `solve` function.
+Solve _recursively_ visits adjacent cells, and mark them as "visited".
+It keeps track of visited cells using `solMatrix`.
+The function returns (i.e. backtracks) when trying to visit an 'out-of-bound' cell, an unsafe cell, or an already visited cell.

-1. `solve` starts at starting position of the snake.

-2. Tests whether we reached a potential exits

-3. If it is an exit, the coordinate is added to the list `exits`